cirosantilli/git-tutorial/index.md

     git checkout HEAD~
     git checkout master~

-The command is called `checkout`, because we are goint to "check out" what another version was like.
+The command is called `checkout`, because we are going to "check out" what another version was like.

 If you checkout the entire repo, `HEAD` moves!

-If you ommit the version, defaults to `HEAD` so:
+If you omit the version, defaults to `HEAD` so:

     git checkout
     git checkout HEAD